CristianColdea/sentiment-analysis-of-a-trading-journal/README.md

 #sentiment analysis of a trading journal

-Trading the markets is still an unreached objective for many traders, who are making the same mistakes over and over again.
+Beating the markets is still an unreached objective for many traders, who are making the same mistakes over and over again.
 Keeping a trading journal is among the most important steps in order to become a disciplined trader.
 Just keeping it doesn't bring much benefits, revising it on regular basis is even more